n8-flynn/759-2022/README.md

-# 759-2022
-Public repo containing information for the Fall 2022 "High Performance Computing for Applications in Engineering" class.
+# CS/ECE/ME/EP/EMA759 - Fall 2022 semester
+Material shared with the students
+- snippest of codes discussed in lectures
+- samples of scripts
+- include files used in assignments
+- etc.